damianoamatruda/masters-of-renaissance/deliverables/Communication protocol.md

 ## ErrReplacedTransRecipe
 This message signals a discrepancy between the available and specified numbers of resources to be put in a container.

+The `isInput` field indicates where in the recipe (input/output) the error happened.
 The `replacedCount` field details the number of available resources in the transaction after the replacements have been factored in.
 The `shelvesChoiceResCount` field details the number of resources requested to be put in the container.
 The `isIllegalDiscardedOut` field specifies whether the discrepancy is to be reconduced to illegally discarded resources in output.